younaman/Serverless-tools/README.md

 ```
 The role or user associated with these access keys must have permission to access all resources within the account.

+3.(Optional)**Install Serverless Applications**

+If there are no applications on the Lambda page in your account, you need to install some serverless applications first.

-2. **Run the Tool**
+4. **Run the Tool**
-  Execute the script using the following command:
+Execute the script on cloudshell using the following command:
 ```plaintext
 python ./aws_escalate.py -p default > aws_output.txt
 ```